petamoriken/float16/README.md

 # <a href="https://git.io/float16">float16</a>

 <p align="center">
-  half precision floating point for JavaScript<br>
+  IEEE 754 half-precision floating-point for JavaScript<br>
   See <a href="https://esdiscuss.org/topic/float16array">the archive of the ES Discuss Float16Array topic</a> for details
 </p>